Heather Has Two Mommies

 Heather Has Two Mommies is a children's book written by Lesléa Newman with illustrations by Diana Souza.
 First published in 1989, it was one of the first pieces of LGBTQ+ children's literature to garner broad attention.

 In its early years, Heather Has Two Mommies garnered both positive and negative attention due to the lesbian themes present in the book.
 The book received praise for highlighting the parenthood of lesbian parents, but also drew criticism from people opposed to same-sex parenting, as well as from members of the LGBTQIA+ community who felt the book did not portray same-sex parenthood accurately.

 Summary

-A child named Heather who is raised by lesbian women: her biological mother, Jane, who gave birth to her after artificial insemination, and her biological mother's same-sex partner, Kate.
+The story follows a child named Heather who is raised by lesbian women: her biological mother, Jane, who gave birth to her after artificial insemination, and her biological mother's same-sex partner, Kate.
 At Heather's playgroup, her family situation is discussed simply and positively, as are those of other children in other family units.
 At first, Heather becomes upset when she realizes that many of her other peers at the playgroup have a father and she does not.
 Molly, the caretaker at the playgroup, ensures that all the children at the playgroup understand that all families are special and no family type is better than any of the others.
 By the end of the book, Heather's sadness goes away and she expresses gratitude for her mothers.